Kabul (TV series): Broadcast

 The series had its world premiere at Series Mania in France in March 2025.

-It was released on Lionsgate Play in India in June 2025.
 In Australia, it premiered on free-to-air TV channel SBS Viceland, and its streaming service SBS on Demand, both on 30 October 2025.
+In the US it was streamed by StarzTV during 2025.
+In the UK it was purchased by the BBC, aired on BBC Four, and was released on iPlayer on 2 August 2026.